itz-dude/MangaGrid/README.md

 # **MangaGrid v0.1a**
 A manga-crawler site.

-*Still in early development state*, but it already search the latest update in 2 websites (Manganato and Manga4Life).
+*Still in early development state*, but it already search the latest update in 4 websites (Manganato, Mangahere, Mangaschan and Mangavibe).

 # Want to test it?
 No problem.